andyhinh/PasswordWorkshop/README.md

         root@kali:~# john --show unshadowed

 7.)
 (Optional Practice) I have included two more .txt files on this repo.
 Try them out and notice how JtR is unable to do all of them.
-Some requires additional edits on the rules in JtR to crack them.
+Some requires additional edits on the rules and certain additional libraries in JtR to crack them.
 #Conclusion
 Cyber security is really important today.
 There is constantly news revolving around security, privacy, you name it.
 This workshop is to give awareness of potentially how easy it is to get hacked into if your password is simple.
 There are multiple solutions to fix this on different levels.